xkiixkii/mujoco_playground/README.md

 ### Control your body

-To Control your body, you need to define the \<actuator>\</actuator> tag.
+To Control your body, you need to define the \<actuator>  tag, attributes see [here](https://mujoco.readthedocs.io/en/stable/XMLreference.html#actuator-general).
 Actuators in MuJoCo are used to apply forces, torques, or control inputs to the joints in your model.

 Here we have a slide joint allowing motion along the x-axis, and a positional actuator attached to the slide joint.